 4.3.2.1 Building Meets the Energy Target (EUIt).
 If the building’s measured EUI is less than or equal to its energy target, the building complies.

-4.3.2.2 Building Does not Meet the Energy Target (EUIt). or does not have comprehensive energy metering.
+4.3.2.2 Building Does not Meet the Energy Target (EUIt).
 A qualified energy auditor shall complete an energy audit according to Section 8, and EEMs that will reduce energy use to meet the energy target shall be implemented according to Section 9.
 Upon completion of the implementation of all required EEMs, a building shall be granted conditional compliance.

 Exceptions